×

 • Eat a balanced diet

-• Eating high-fiber foods and avoiding sugar may help prevent diabetes, Gallbladder fluid, which is the main cause of acute pancreatitis.
+• Eating high-fiber foods and avoiding sugar may help prevent diabetes and gallbladder fluid, which is the main cause of acute pancreatitis.

-2. What are the 5 Signs of Pancreatitis?
+1. What are the five signs of pancreatitis?

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.